How to Create PostgreSQL Tables With psql and pgAdmin

 The CREATE TABLE statement can accept some parameters to perform different functionalities.
 The table below will illustrate some of the most commonly used parameters of the “CREATE TABLE” statement:

-Let's run through the below-listed steps to create a table in PostgreSQL using SQL SHELL (psql).
+Let's go through the below-listed examples to create a table in PostgreSQL using SQL SHELL (psql).

 Let’s execute the “\l” command to check the list of available databases: